 Cloud vending software for smart machines, retrofits, and mixed fleets.

-Start with programme design
+Start with deployment design

 Location type matters too.
 A campus, shelter, county office, nightlife venue, and hospital corridor all create different access and support assumptions.